Employment Opportunities

 - Adjudicate student conduct/administrative conferences with students using both conduct and report management systems (Advocate).

-- Utilize housing administrative software for on campus occupancy management, room changes, and damage charges (StarRez).
+- Utilize housing administrative software for on-campus occupancy management, room changes, and damage charges (StarRez).

 - Manage operating budgets for Resident Assistant (RA) and/or Community Assistant (CA), student leadership organization, and Area Council programming.